sadiqshittu/sadiqshittu.github.io/_pages/about.md

 2023-10:      I am thrilled to be starting a new role as a Student Ambassador at Newcastle University.

-2023-09:      Excited to have started a Master’s at Newcastle University.
+2023-09:      Excited to have started a Master’s program at Newcastle University.

 2023-07:      Received the honour of being among the 1,364  awardees (1.9%), selected from 72000 applicants, for the Chevening scholarship.

-2023-07:      Declined the Commonwealth Shared Scholarship offer for study at the University of Stirling.

 2022-10:      Completed my mandatory National Youth Service as a teaching assistant at Kaduna State University.